adomi-io/boilerplate-odoo-enterprise/README.md

 ARG ODOO_BASE_IMAGE=ghcr.io/adomi-io/odoo:19.0
 ```

-## Build arg
+## Build args

-You can override the build arg on a per-deployment basis.
+You can override the build args on a per-deployment basis.
 This is helpful if you wish to offer both a community and enterprise version of Odoo.
 If you have a pre-configured image with Enterprise, you can override the base image in the `docker-compose.yml`

 ```yaml